 Research Integrity at Queen Mary

-These commitments form an integral part of Queen Mary’s approach to the ethical conduct of research, its mission and values, set out in the Queen Mary Strategy and the statement of our values.
+These commitments form an integral part of Queen Mary’s approach to the ethical conduct of research, with its mission and values set out in the Queen Mary Strategy and the statement of our values.

-The framework is set out in more detail in Policy 2a: Queen Mary policy on research integrity [PDF 88KB].
+The framework is set out in more detail in Policy 2a: Queen Mary policy on research integrity (revised June 2024) [PDF 169KB].

 The Named Person for Research Integrity at Queen Mary is Professor Andrew Livingston, Vice-Principal (Research and Innovation).